- Professor Jonathan Hearn

 - Thursdays 3:00-5:00 (within semesters)

 I am a political and historical sociologist, broadly interested in how we conceptualise and theorise power, its role in society, and associated long-term patterns of historical and social change.
 I am also particularly interested in the nature of liberal society, its emergence and fate.
 Much of my work is on nationalism and national identity, with particular interest in liberal or civic forms of nationalism, as in Scotland.
 I have done ethnographically based empirical research on devolution politics in Scotland, and the role of national identities in a changing Scottish financial sector.
-My book with Manchester University Press to be published in 2017 is based on ethnographic data collected in a major Scottish bank prior to the 2008 crisis, revisiting that data from a post-crisis perspective.
-In addition to the above, I have a range of research interests including Scottish Enlightenment thought and social evolutionary theory.
-My major current research interest however is in the the development of the concept and institutionalisation of 'competition' in liberal capitalist societies since the 18th century, and the reasons for the pathologies and deformations of competition in contemporary society.
+My most recent book with Manchester University Press (July 2017) is based on ethnographic data collected in a major Scottish bank prior to the 2008 crisis, revisiting that data from a post-crisis perspective.
+In addition to the above, I have a range of research interests including classical social theory and Scottish Enlightenment thought (especially David Hume and Adam Smith).
+My current research focus is twofold: (1) on the viability of social evolutionary theory for the study of longterm social change, which (2) informs an historical-empirical interest in the formal and organisational transformations of 'competition' in the formation of liberal capitalist societies since the 18th century.
+This in turn has implcations for the pathologies and deformations of competition in contemporary society.

 Theorizing Power, Basingstoke: Palgrave Macmillan, 2012.